 where

 \end{theorem} Firstly, let us observe that the extracted work $\Delta E_W$ is equal to the average of the work operator $\hat W_S$ with respect to the control-marginal state $\hat \sigma_S$, such that the optimal value is precisely given by its ergotropy \eqref{ergotropy_definition}, i.e., $\Delta E_W \le R(\hat \sigma_S)$.
-In particular, the replacement of the proper marginal state by the control-marginal has huge implications on work extraction from coherences (see \cite{Lobejko2020, Lobejko2021}), which is discussed in more details in Section \ref{ergotropy_decoherence}.
+In particular, the replacement of the proper marginal state by the control-marginal has huge implications on work extraction from coherences (see \cite{Lobejko2020, Lobejko2021}), which is discussed in more detail in Section \ref{ergotropy_decoherence}.

 Secondly, we see that there are two contributions to the change of the variance.
 The first one, similarly to the average energy, is given by the variance of the work operator and calculated with respect to the control-marginal state.
-One should notice that those two terms (i.e., $\langle \hat W_S \rangle_{\hat \sigma_S}$ and $\Var_{\hat \sigma_S}[\hat W_S]$) are solely calculated within the system's Hilbert space, and in this sense, they can be compared to the non-autonomous protocols like the TPM measurements.
-However, on the contrary, both of them can be influenced by coherences (within the control-marginal state), which are affected by the weight via a decoherence process \eqref{control_marginal}.
-Thus, in general, they involve additional quantum effects and information from a work reservoir absent in non-autonomous frameworks.
+One should notice that those two terms (i.e., $\langle \hat W_S \rangle_{\hat \sigma_S}$ and $\Var_{\hat \sigma_S}[\hat W_S]$) are solely calculated within the system's Hilbert space, and in this sense, they could be compared to the non-autonomous protocols like the TPM measurements.
+However, they still might be influenced by coherences (present in the control-marginal state), which are affected by the weight via a decoherence process \eqref{control_marginal}.
+Thus, they generally involve additional quantum effects and information from a work reservoir absent in non-autonomous frameworks.